Buchozia gervillii

-Oenopota gervillii is an extinct species of sea snail, a marine gastropod mollusk in the family Mangeliidae.
+Buchozia gervillii is an extinct species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell attains 3 mm.
 The snail has a small and elongated shell with a pointed tip and a series of spiral ridges running along its length.
 The color of the snail is basically brownish with darker brown or black bands.
 Oenopota gervillii basically lives in shallow waters, up to a depth of about 200 meters, and can be found attached to rocks or other hard surfaces.

-Oenopota gervillii is a benthic (bottom-dwelling) species.
+Buchozia gervillii is a benthic (bottom-dwelling) species.
 It is also a gonochoristic species, meaning that individuals are either male or female.
 Reproduction typically occurs in the spring and summer months, when water temperatures are warmer, and food is more abundant.
 Females release eggs into the water column, which are then fertilized externally by sperm released by males.
 The larvae that hatch from these eggs undergo a pelagic phase, during which they drift in the ocean currents before settling back down onto the seafloor and metamorphosing into juvenile snails.